NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/UsH50uP.png" height="80%" width="80%" alt="Configure domain member"/>
 </p>
 <p>
-In order to configure Client-1 as a workstation within the domain, we will right click the start menu and click on system.
-Here you will find "Rename this PC (advanced)" and click on "change" within the System Properties window.
+In order to configure Client-1 as a workstation within the domain, we will right-click the start menu and click on "System".
+Here you will find "Rename this PC (Advanced)" and click on "Change" within the System Properties window.
 Here you can enter the domain name (lab.com).
 You will need to sign in under the jane_admin credentials.
 </p>
 <br />